taitulism/van-gosh/README.md

 van-gosh
 ========
-A color library for bash (for 256 colors terminals)
+A color library for 256 colors terminals.